intility/phx_fontawesome/README.md

 ![pipeline status](https://github.com/Intility/phx_fontawesome/actions/workflows/elixir.yml/badge.svg?event=push)

+> [!WARNING]
+> This project is discontinued due to no longer being used in any active project.
+> Please reach out if you wish to take over maintainance.

 ## About

 A simple Mix task that generates Phoenix Components from Font Awesome SVG files.
 Documentation is available